Steps of the eviction process in New York:

 Step 5: Possession of Property is Returned

-Tenants have 14 days after receiving the Warrant of Eviction to move out before they are forcibly removed from the rental unit by a marshal, sheriff or constable unless the eviction is for nonpayment of rent, in which case the tenant will only have ten days to move out.
+Tenants have 14 days after receiving the warrant of eviction to move out before they are forcibly removed from the rental unit by a marshal, sheriff or constable.

 If the tenant is being evicted for nonpayment of rent and pays the rent amount in full prior to the end of 14th day, the eviction process will be stopped, and the tenant will be allowed to remain in the rental unit.

-There are a few circumstances in which the court may grant a stay of execution, and allow the tenant more time in the rental unit before having to move out (but the tenant will still have to move out once the stay period expires):
+There are a few circumstances in which the court may grant a stay of execution, and allow the tenant more time in the rental unit before having to move out:

-- Extreme Hardship – This could include things like “serious ill health,” changing the school a child is enrolled in, and other family hardships a move would cause.
-The stay can be no longer than one year.
+- Extreme Hardship: This could include things like “serious illness;’” changing the school a child is enrolled in; and other family hardships a move would cause (allowing a stay of up to one year)

 New York Eviction Process Timeline